Curatorial Essay and Project Concept

 Hyelim Jeon, Project Director

-1. To explore how media-based narratives have programmed us and reflect on contemporary cultural and cognitive systems.
+1. To explore how media-based narratives have programmed us and reflect on contemporary media-cultural and cognitive systems.

 As a result, narrative-driven films and dramas flourished, and we became increasingly capable of rapidly influencing and being influenced by online trends.
 Our generation, born after this critical moment, is the first to have lived entirely alongside advanced media technologies.